Car Accident Shoulder Injury Settlement Guide

 - Dislocated shoulder joint

-One of the most frequent shoulder injuries in a car accident is a rotator cuff injury, which makes it a major focus in many car accident lawsuits.
+One of the most frequent shoulder injuries in a car accident is a rotator cuff injury, which makes it a major focus in many car accident settlements.
 A torn rotator cuff is painful and debilitating, and can seriously limit your range of motion, making completing your daily tasks a chore.
+Fortunately, these types of injuries are usually temporary, but in the short term they can completely change a person’s life.

 What Is a Rotator Cuff Tear?

-A tear happens when one of the four tendons suffers injury.
+A rotator cuff tear happens when one of the four tendons suffers injury.
 Rotator cuff tears can occur from repetitive use, but they are common in car accidents.

 Rear-End Collisions and Rotator Cuff Tears

 Almost any kind of car accident can cause a shoulder injury such as a rotator cuff tear.
-But one of the most common injuries to the rotator cuff occurs from a rear-end collision.
+But one of the most common injuries to the rotator cuff occurs in a a rear-end collision.

 Signs of a Rotator Cuff Tear From a Car Accident